dhellmann/pymotw-3/source/functools/index.rst

     :caption:
     :start-after: #end_pymotw_header

-This example creates partials from an instance, and methods of an instance.
+This example creates partials from an instance and methods of an instance.

 .. {{{cog